All Episodes

 Catch new episodes of Normally every Tuesday and Thursday.

-On the iHeartRadio app, Apple Podcasts, or wherever you listen.
+On the iHeartRadio app, Apple Podcast, or wherever you listen.

-His book is Deception, The Great COVID cover-up.
+His book is Deception, the Great COVID Cover-Up.

-Let me ask you and change gears here and ask you the question about uh whether or not you'll be joining the likes of Ted Cruz and Mike Lee on the issue uh next week when the House brings over articles of impeachment to the U.S. Senate and bring all business to a halt unless they take it up.
+Let me ask you and change gears here and ask you the question about whether or not you'll be joining the likes of Ted Cruz and Mike Lee on the issue next week when the House brings over articles of impeachment to the U.S. Senate and bring all business to a halt unless they take it up.

-You know, the Democrats have used this in the last process, and they made the process more frivolous, but it should be treated with seriousness, and uh there should be a trial, there should be everyone sworn in, and we should hear the arguments on both sides of this.
+You know, the Democrats abused this in the last process and they made the process more frivolous, but it should be treated with seriousness.

 Do you think there are enough Republicans to stop it?